Skip to content

 Trekking Permits

-There are 2 important permits you need for the Annapurna Circuit which are TIMS (Trekkers Information Management System) and Annapurna Conservation Area Project (ACAP) Permit.
-TIMS is for all trekkers in Nepal and costs about £15 whereas the ACAP (£25) is specific to the Massif.
-There are checkpoints in villages around the route where it’s obligatory to check in.
-The permit costs get put back into preserving wildlife and the environment with the permits being available in Kathmandu & Pokhara.
+There are 2 important permits you need for the Annapurna Circuit, which are the TIMS (Trekkers Information Management System) and the Annapurna Conservation Area Project (ACAP) Permit.
+TIMS is for all trekkers in Nepal and costs about £15, whereas the ACAP (£25) is specific to the Massif.
+There are checkpoints in villages around the Annapurna Circuit route where it’s obligatory to check in.
+The permit costs get put back into preserving wildlife and the environment, with the permits being available in Kathmandu & Pokhara.

 Trekking Insurance

-Trekking is normally a safe activity where you can adventure into the challenging landscapes but when going into high altitude ranges and with changeable weather, accidents are possible.
-Having the right level of cover is very important especially as the maximum altitude of 5416m is above normal travel insurance.
+Trekking is normally a safe activity where you can adventure into the challenging landscapes, but when going into high altitude ranges and with changeable weather, accidents are possible.
+Having the right level of cover is very important, especially as the maximum altitude of the Annapurna Circuit at Thorong La Pass is 5416m.
+This is above the normal travel insurance limit.
 The cost of a helicopter rescue or air ambulance can be around £5000 and will only be sent once valid insurance has been proven.
 All trekking companies require high-altitude trekking insurance (up to 7000m) as a requirement.
-There are numerous companies offering insurance and I choose TrueTraveller due to their competitive pricing and highly rated reviews.
+There are numerous companies offering insurance, and I chose TrueTraveller due to their competitive pricing and highly rated reviews.

 Vaccinations